Provision Citrix ADC instances

-The Citrix ADM service connect is enabled by default, after you install or upgrade the Citrix ADC SDX appliance to release 13.0 build 64.xx.
+The Citrix ADM service connect is enabled by default, after you install or upgrade the Citrix ADC SDX appliance to release 13.0 build 64.xx or later.
 For more details, see Data governance and Citrix ADM service connect.

 You can provision one or more Citrix ADC instances on the SDX appliance by using the Management Service.
 The number of instances that you can install depends on the license you have purchased.
 If the number of instances added is equal to the number specified in the license, the Management Service does not allow provisioning more Citrix ADC instances.